sigp/lighthouse/book/src/setup.md

 ## Using `make`
-We also wrap some of these commands and expose them via the `Makefile` in the project root for the benefit of CI/CD.
+Commands to run the test suite are avaiable via the `Makefile` in the project root for the benefit of CI/CD.
 We list some of these commands below so you can run them locally and avoid CI failures: